 When to use payment requests

-Use payment requests when you need to:
+Use payment requests when you need to:- Collect funds from a payer interactively

 - Control the payment experience (hosted or embedded)